adhdproject/adhdproject.github.io/Tools/HoneyPorts.md

 Note: Newer Linux operating systems like ADHD often have builtin protection against this attack.
 This protection mechanism is found in **/proc/sys/net/ipv4/conf/all/arp_accept**.
 A **1** in this file means that ADHD is configured to accept unsolicited ARP responses.
-This setting is already set for you, but you may verify it by inspecting this file.
+You can set this value by running the following command as root **`echo 1 > /proc/sys/net/ipv4/conf/all/arp_accept`**

 If our ADHD machine (running the Honeyports) is at 192.168.1.144 and we want to spoof 192.168.1.1